 \section{Abstract}

-In this paper we give an Immerman's Theorem for real-valued computation.
-We define circuits operating over real numbers and show that families of such circuits of polynomial size and constant depth decide exactly those sets of vectors of reals that can be defined in first-order logic on \R-structures in the sense of Cucker and Meer.
+In this paper we give an Immerman Theorem for real-valued computation, i.e., we define circuits of unbounded fan-in operating over real numbers and show that families of such circuits of polynomial size and constant depth decide exactly those sets of vectors of reals that can be defined in first-order logic on \R-structures in the sense of Cucker and Meer.

-Our characterization holds both non-uniformily as well as for many natural uniformity conditions.
+Our characterization holds both non-uniformly as well as for many natural uniformity conditions.